Travis d'Arnaud Player Props: Braves vs. Phillies

 Travis d'Arnaud At The Plate

-- d'Arnaud has five doubles, four home runs and 10 walks while batting .260.
+- d'Arnaud is hitting .260 with five doubles, four home runs and 10 walks.

-- Looking at the 27 games he has played this season, he's hit a home run in three of them (11.1%), and in 3.6% of his trips to the dish.
+- He has hit a long ball in 11.1% of his games this season, and 3.6% of his chances at the plate.

-- In 29.6% of his games this season, d'Arnaud has had at least one RBI.
-He's picked up more than one in 14.8% and driven in three or more of his team's runs in one contest.
+- In 29.6% of his games this year, d'Arnaud has picked up at least one RBI.
+In four of those games (14.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.